-- 4. Maintenance of Predatory Registration Information within the Bloomington Police Department: - a.
-Predatory Offender Registration Forms and Predatory Offender Change of Information Notice received by the Bloomington Police Department shall be processed by the Records Unit and maintained in the general files of the Bloomington Police Department. - i.
+- D. Maintenance of Predatory Registration Information within the Bloomington Police Department: - a.
+Predatory Offender Registration Forms (Form 1) and Predatory Offender Change of Information Notice (Form 2) received by the Bloomington Police Department shall be processed by the Clerical Division and maintained in the general files of the Bloomington Police Department. - i.
 The predatory offender's name shall be maintained in the police department's computerized record system indicating that the person is a registered predatory offender. - ii.
-The RMS computerized record shall have an advisory to indicate that the information is Private. - iii.
-A record will be maintained of the law enforcement agencies to which an original Predatory Offender Registration Form or a Predatory Offender Change of Information Notice is transmitted in accordance with this policy and the date of that notification. - iv.
-The original Predatory Offender Registration Form or the original Predatory Offender Change of Information Notice will be submitted to the Bureau of Criminal Apprehension within two working days by the Records Unit. - v.
-The BCA will forward a Change of Information Notice to be submitted to the following persons and/or units by the Records Unit: - 1.
+The RMS computerized record shall have an advisory attached to indicate that the information is Private. - iii.
+A record will be maintained of the law enforcement agencies to which an original Predatory Offender Registration Form (Form 1) or a Predatory Offender Change of Information Notice (Form 2) is transmitted in accordance with this policy and the date of that notification. - iv.
+The original Predatory Offender Registration Form (Form 1) or the original Predatory Offender Change of Information Notice (Form 2) will be submitted to the Bureau of Criminal Apprehension within two working days by the Clerical Division. - v.
+The BCA will forward a Change of Information Notice to be submitted to the following persons and/or units by the Clerical Division: - 1.
 All Command Staff on predatory offenders designated by the Department of Corrections as Level II and Level III offenders. - 2.
 CAD hazard entry and digital image download to BCA and BPD database on all registered predatory offenders. - 3.
-Investigative Division's Supervisors and the POR Investigator. - b.
-The information contained on the Predatory Offender Registration Form and the Predatory Offender Change of Information Notice is classified as Private Data on Individuals and may only be used for law enforcement purposes, including:
+Investigative Division's Crimes Against Persons Supervisor and the POR Investigator. - b.
+The information contained on the Predatory Offender Registration Form (Form 1) and the Predatory Offender Change of Information Notice (Form 2) is classified as Private Data on Individuals and may only be used for law enforcement purposes, including:

 - i.
 Submission to other law enforcement agencies having an interest in the predatory offender, including any community where the predatory offender regularly works.
-Notification to other law enforcement agencies is done at the discretion of the Investigations' Supervisors and/or the POR Investigator. - c.
-Upon receiving notice that a predatory offender registered with the Bloomington Police Department has moved out of the community, a notation shall be made in the predatory offender's name record and the Records Unit shall remove the "hazard" file entry.
+Notification to other law enforcement agencies is done at the discretion of the Crimes Against Persons Supervisor and/or the POR Investigator. - c.
+Upon receiving notice that a predatory offender registered with the Bloomington Police Department has moved out of the community, a notation shall be made in the predatory offender's name record and the Clerical Division shall remove the "hazard" file entry.